Liny-TheLynx/Liny-TheLynx/README.md

 😺 Just call me Liny for a easier understanding.

-🗣️ My pronouns are he/him/his and some people call me it/is/its.

 ✅ You can just email ``linythelynx@gmail.com`` or chat with ``Cyan Lynx#3715`` on Discord to ask questions, suggest things or just chat with me if you want to!
 I will try to answer!

 👔 I am an artist, designer, musician, writer, gamer, influencer, secretary...
 A "creative professional".

-🍎 I am colorblind, but I am trained to know the colors.

-♂️ I am a boy.

 🎂 My birthday is March 21.